kyeah/kyeh.me/_projects/15-fractals.md

 Genetic Reproduction and Evolution of Aesthetically-Pleasing Attractor Fractals.

-A research tool studying the generation and evolution of aesthetically-pleasing fractals.
-It uses crowd-sourced testing along with observational patterns in the mathematical structure of attractor fractals to find optimal constants and equations.
+Independent understudy research on the genetic evolution of aesthetically-pleasing fractals using crowd-sourced demonstrations, CNNs, and observable mathematical structures in strange attractor equations.

 <p-dark>With Tyler Yates (UT Freshman Research Initiative: Computational Intelligence)</p-dark>